menu

 One downside of living in Millbrook is that it can take a long time to commute to work.
 In Millbrook, the average commute to work is 42.77 minutes, which is quite a bit higher than the national average.

-Being a small village, Millbrook does not have a public transit system used by locals to get to and from work.
+Millbrook is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The citizens of Millbrook are very well educated compared to the average community in the nation: 34.31% of adults in Millbrook have a bachelor's degree or even advanced degree.
+The population of Millbrook is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.31% of adults in Millbrook have a bachelor's degree or even advanced degree.

 The per capita income in Millbrook in 2022 was $39,671, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $158,684 for a family of four.
 However, Millbrook contains both very wealthy and poor people as well.